tstatler/doctools/guides/acs/search_query/README.md

 Assign an array of field names to filter to the `all` field to search all JSON fields including fields in nested objects.
 Currently, this is the only supported option.

+If you want to hide displaying a field from the `custom_field` object, simply pass the field name of the `custom_field` object.

+If you want to hide displaying a field from a nested object, then both the name of the nested object and field need to be specified.

 For example, if you want to return all fields except `first_name`: